lsst-dm/dmtn-242/index.rst

   The difficulty is determining whether it is possible to make ``pipetask qgraph`` work out automatically that it is attached to a server or if an entirely new ``pipetask-client`` is needed.
 * The new interface must support authorization tokens, even if they are not checked initially.
   Some design work is needed to determine what the server does with collection constraints -- are all collection requests checked before execution or are results filtered before being returned to the client?
-* Is the server code included in ``daf_butler`` itself or is it a new package?
-  Given the client code is tightly coupled to the server implementation it seems reasonable for testing if the client and server code is in the same package and butler users would likely prefer to install a single package for all butler implementations.
 * ``httpx`` will have to be added to the base ``rubin-env``.

 .. _FastAPI: https://fastapi.tiangolo.com